ASPT Public Policy Award

 The ASPT Environmental and Public Policy Committee invites applications for the ASPT Public Policy Award.

-This award covers all transportation, room, and board expenses for two early-career botanists to attend the Biological Sciences Congressional Visits Day in Washington, D.C., held on March 19-20, 2019.
+This award covers all transportation, room, and board expenses for one early-career botanist to attend the Biological Sciences Congressional Visits Day in Washington, D.C., held on March 25-27, 2019.
 Award winners will also be featured in the Plant Science Bulletin and on the ASPT web page.

 Congressional Visits Day is a two-day event hosted by the Biological and Ecological Sciences Coalition.
 Recipients obtain first-hand experience at the interface of science and public policy.
 The first day includes a training session on science funding and how to effectively communicate with policymakers.
 The second day participants meet with their Congressional policymakers to advocate for federal support of scientific research.
 For more details see: "AIBS public-policy congressional visits day".
 To read about award recipients’ past experiences, see p.
 81 of this issue of the Plant Science Bulletin: "PSB-2018-64-2.pdf"